CUHK-Shenzhen-SE/UTBoost/readme.md

 ## 🖊️ Getting the annotation with the refined parser
 The SWE-Bench annotation data has some labeling errors due to the defects of the original parser.
 For example: https://github.com/SWE-bench/SWE-bench/pull/314.
 We think the annotations should be updated to ensure rigorous evaluation.
+You can find our refined parser here: `update_SWE_Bench/log_parsers.py`.

 We re-run the SWE-Bench data collection to gather the annotations, please check with the `update_SWE_Bench/updated_parser_test_instance_dict_verified.json` and `update_SWE_Bench/updated_parser_test_instance_dict.json`.